-- Existing "mechanism" in vitro data are assumed to be available from estrogen receptor (ER-), androgen receptor (AR-) and steroidogenesis-based assays (Level 2).
+- 752. Existing "mechanism" in vitro data are assumed to be available from estrogen receptor (ER-), androgen receptor (AR-) and steroidogenesis-based assays (Level 2).
 Assays may also be available for interference with thyroid modalities.
 In practice, it is possible that data from all of these assays may not be available, so judgement will need to be used to decide which assays to perform.
 Although the current in vitro test guidelines do not incorporate metabolic activation, published information on use of metabolic activation systems is available in Jacobs et al. (2008; 2013) and OECD (2008).
-These methods, however, have not yet been validated. - Existing "effects" data refer to in vivo effects that may come from Level 3 or 4 tests in the Conceptual Framework (e.g. UT or H assays).
-In these cases, it should be remembered that these assays are specifically designed to be sensitive to EDs.
-As mentioned above, the results of the study may be interpreted as part of a battery or group of tests carried out for regulatory purposes.
+These methods, however, have not yet been validated. - 753.
+Existing "effects" data refer to in vivo effects that may come from Level 3 or 4 tests in the Conceptual Framework (e.g. UT or H assays); or other sub-chronic repeat dosing studies (e.g. OECD TG 407 [28-day] or OECD TG 408 [90-day]).
+In these cases, it should be remembered that these assays are specifically designed to be sensitive to EASs.
+As mentioned above, the results of these studies may be interpreted as part of a battery or group of tests carried out for regulatory purposes.
 Data may also be available on effects in mammalian and non-mammalian wildlife species, although caution should be used when extrapolating between taxa.
-A chemical causing endocrine effects in non-mammalian environmental species (fish, for example) may also have endocrine effects in mammals, but the physiological consequences of the effects are likely to be different. - 932.
-When considering the results of the OECD TG 409 assay, all available data should be used in order to reach a conclusion and a weight of evidence approach taken.
-This may include high throughput screening data, read-across data from structural analogues and quantitative structure activity relationship (QSAR).
-Several QSAR models for estrogen and androgen binding/activation are now available (see Sections B.1.1.1 and B.1.1.2).
+A chemical causing endocrine effects in in non-mammalian environmental species (fish, for example) may also have endocrine effects in mammals, but the physiological consequences of the effects are likely to be different. - When considering the results of OECD TG 451-3 assays, all available data should be used in order to reach a conclusion and a weight of evidence approach taken.
+This may include high throughput screening data, read-across data from structural analogues and quantitative structure activity relationships (QSARs).
+Several QSAR models for ER and AR binding/activation are now available (see Sections B.1.1.1 and B.1.1.2).